-AIM3: Building Privacy Reducing File Formats

-Rationale

-In this section of the grant, we describe the development of a file format that protects privacy, and still maintains a high level of usability of genomic data.
-We will also describe a practical software implementation to simulate a privacy attack on a dataset and give a consenting subject a sense of how much information leaks in various presentations of a dataset.

 Previous experience in tool development and file formats for anonymizing sequence information

-The Gerstein lab has developed a number of tools and data formats to handle the increasingly large quantities for data generated by RNA-Seq experiments.
+We have developed a number of tools and data formats to handle the increasingly large quantities for data generated by RNA-Seq experiments.
 For example, we have developed the Mapped Read Format (MRF), a compact data summary format for short, long and paired-end read alignments that enables the anonymization of confidential sequence information.
-We have developed RSEQtools, which is a suite of tools that use the MRF format for the analysis of RNA-Seq experiments [35]. \cite{21134889}.
+We have developed RSEQtools, which is a suite of tools that use the MRF format for the analysis of RNA-Seq experiments [35].
 These tools consist of a set of modules that perform common tasks such as calculating gene and exon expression values, generating signal tracks of mapped reads and segmenting that signal into actively transcribed regions.
 RSEQtools is implemented in C and the source code is available at http://rseqtools.gersteinlab.org/.

 Previous experience in RNA-seq and ChIP-seq computational technology development and data analyses